iron-claw-972/VisionOnPi/Supercortex.md

 ### Connecting from Windows

 In order to connect from Windows first you need to either connect to the wifi network created by the Raspberry Pi as described above or connect via ethernet.
 [Follow this guide.](https://www.techrepublic.com/article/how-to-connect-to-linux-samba-shares-from-windows-10/) If you are connected by Wifi, the IP of the Raspberry Pi should be `192.168.4.1`.

-To determine the IP address from windows first you can connect via the wifi network, with the ethernet cable plugged in.
-Then you can ssh into the raspberry pi and run `ifconfig` a few IP addresses should be printed.
-Look for the IP address of `eth0` and write it down.
-Type `exit` to exit the ssh session, disconnect the wifi leaving the ethernet plugged in, and ssh using the IP address you found.

-TODO: Get better way to find Ethernet IP on windows.
+Use the technique described above in **Determining Ethernet IP Address from Windows** to get the IP address if you are connecting via ethernet.

 Enter the credentials `pi` and `raspberry` in order to access it.
 Open the share folder.
 Inside there should be `controller.py` and `README.txt`.
 Open `controller.py` in your favorite python IDE, for example PyCharm or Atom.